 If your scores aren’t all good, tackle the issue(s) immediately so you’re in excellent standing (760+ FICO) when it comes time to apply.

-Pay Down Debts
+3. Pay Down Your Debts

 Similarly, knowing much how outstanding debt you’ve got, along with the associated minimum payments, can play a huge role in a mortgage approval.

-Put simply, the less debt you’ve got, the more you’ll be able to afford on your given salary, all else being equal.
+Simply put, the less debt you’ve got, the more you’ll be able to afford on your given salary, all else being equal.

 It can actually be a win-win to pay down debt prior to a mortgage application because it’ll boost your purchasing power and probably increase your credit scores at the same time.